alexpetros/unplannedobsolescence.com/content/blog/behavior-belongs-in-html.md

 > These new attributes could then be used much as the class attribute is used: to attach to an element
 > semantics that describe the nature of the element, or to add metadata about the element.

-He includes a couple examples, like one where you markup a paragraph as being ironic ([people do this all the time](https://en.wikipedia.org/wiki/Irony_punctuation), informally, with stuff like "/s"):
+He includes a couple examples, like one where you markup a paragraph as being ironic (I thought this was a ridiculous example until I remembered that [people actually do this all the time](https://en.wikipedia.org/wiki/Irony_punctuation), informally, with stuff like "/s"):

 ```html
 <p rhetoric="irony">He’s a fantastic person.</p>
 ```

-Or this one that would let you specify times in a machine-parsable format (later solved with the introduction of the [`<time>` element](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/time)):
+Or this one that would let you specify times in a machine-paresable format (later solved with the introduction of the [`<time>` element](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/time)):